 How to get to Stuðlagil Canyon

-Whether you’re coming from Egilsstaðir in the east (driving the Ring Road counterclockwise) or from Húsavík (driving the Ring Road clockwise), the directions will be almost the same.
+Whether you’re coming from Egilsstaðir (counterclockwise on the Ring Road) or Húsavík (clockwise), the route is essentially the same.

-Step 2: From road 923, you will be turning south onto a dirt road called Jökuldalsvegur.
+Step 2: Turn south onto the dirt road Jökuldalsvegur.

-Good to know: If you’re driving westbound, you will be on 923 for a very short time before turning off.
-If you’re driving eastbound, you’ll be on 923 a bit longer, but the turnoff is still the same.
+Good to know: If you’re driving westbound, this turn comes quickly.
+Eastbound drivers will be on 923 a bit longer, but the turnoff is the same.

-If you plan to park at the secondary lot, cross the river via a small white bridge and continue on the gravel road for about 1.25 miles (2km).
+To reach the secondary parking lot, cross the small white bridge and continue another 2 km (1.25 miles) on the gravel road.

 Stuðlagil Canyon Hike